joone/loz/README.md

   api: ollama
   model: llama2
 ```

-Currently, gpt-3.5-turbo, llama2, and codellama are supported.
+Currently, gpt-3.5-turbo and all models provided by Ollama are supported.

 ### Interactive mode